kusumotoa/wiki-work/How-is-SDWebImage-better-than-X?.md

 On the other side, SDWebImage caches the UIImage representation in memory and store the original compressed (but decoded) image file on disk.
 UIImage are stored as-is in memory using NSCache, so no copy is involved, and memory is freed as soon as your app or the system needs it.

-Additionally, image decompression that normally happen in the main thread the first time your use UIImage in an UIImageView is forced in a background thread by SDWebImageDecoder.
+Additionally, image decompression that normally happens in the main thread the first time you use UIImage in an UIImageView is forced in a background thread by SDWebImageDecoder.

 Last but not least, SDWebImage will completely bypass the complex and often misconfigured HTTP cache control negotiation.
-This greatly accelerate cache lookup.
+This greatly accelerates cache lookup.

 ### Since [AFNetworking](https://github.com/AFNetworking/AFNetworking) added similar category on UIImageView, is SDWebImage still useful?

-AFNetworking doesn't handle disk caching but relies on OS's implementation.
+AFNetworking doesn't handle disk caching but relies on the OS's implementation.
 See previous question to see why it's not an ideal solution.
 It doesn't handle background image decompression either.

-If you're already using AFNetworking and just want an easy async image loading category but you don't care about performance and memory usage, AFNetworking UIImageView category may fit your needs.
+If you're already using AFNetworking and just want an easy async image loading category but you don't care about performance and memory usage, the AFNetworking UIImageView category may fit your needs.